getodk/docs/odkx-src/xlsx-converter-intro.rst

-ODK XLSX Converter
+ODK-X XLSX Converter
 ====================

 .. _xlsx-converter-intro:

-:dfn:`ODK XLSX Converter` is a tool, similar to XLSForm, that converts XLSX files (created with :program:`Excel`) into ODK Survey definition files that are used by ODK Survey.
+:dfn:`ODK-X XLSX Converter` is a tool, similar to XLSForm, that converts XLSX files (created with :program:`Excel`) into ODK-X Survey definition files that are used by ODK-X Survey.

 .. warning::

   Forms created with XLSX Converter are not compatible with ODK Collect.
-They only work with ODK Survey.
+They only work with ODK-X Survey.

 For example, a spreadsheet like this: